AI Legal

 You may have seen references to the NIST AI Risk Management Framework, the EU AI Act, or ISO 42001.
 Those are valuable standards — and they are designed for multinational enterprises with dedicated compliance teams.
 FAIIR is different because it is:

-• Colorado-specific — mapped directly to the statutory language of the Colorado AI Act, not generalized across fifty jurisdictions
+• Colorado-specific — mapped directly to the statutory language of SB 26-189, not generalized across fifty jurisdictions

 • Built for small and mid-size businesses — the companies most affected by the Act and least likely to have in-house AI counsel